How to Start a Food Delivery Business from Home

 Get People Talking About You

-When you build the community, you need to get people to talk about you.
-To build word-of-mouth around your food delivery business, you want to be able to share some sort of unique information or experience that can be repeated.
+When you build a community, you need to get people to talk about you.
+To build word-of-mouth around your food delivery business, you want to be able to share some unique information or experience that can be repeated.
 For example, you can use your mobile app to take a picture of the food and then upload that photo to social media so that people can like or share your food.
 Or you can write a blog post to explain why you think you are the best food delivery service.
-Also, you can ask your clients to share images of the food you have delivered to them.
+Also, you can ask your clients to share images of the food you delivered.

 Design a Loyalty Program